cvxpy/cvxpy/doc/source/examples/index.rst

   machine learning.
 * The :ref:`advanced-python` and :ref:`applications` sections contains
   more complex examples aimed at experts in convex optimization.
-* The :ref:`dgp` section contains an interactive tutorial on :ref:`disciplined geometric programming <dgp>` and various examples of DGP problems.
+* The :ref:`dgp-examples` section contains an interactive tutorial on :ref:`disciplined geometric programming <dgp>` and various examples of DGP problems.

 .. _basic: